 This delicious recipe is an old family favorite.
 It's like a Reese's peanut butter cup, but better, and better for you, since it has dates and dark chocolate.
-You bite into a smooth and creamy, but firm chocolate coating to a velvety peanut butter filling full of dried fruit and nuts.
-Yum.
+You bite into a smooth and creamy but firm chocolate coating to a velvety peanut butter filling full of dried fruit and nuts.

-I always store these little candies at room temperature, tightly covered, but you can refrigerate them if you'd like.
+Store these little candies at room temperature, tightly covered, but you can refrigerate them if you'd like.
 At room temperature, the chocolate is solid enough to pick up, but it melds very well with the peanut butter filling, so the two are almost the same texture.

 - 1 cup peanut butter

 - 1/2 cup dates (chopped; not the prepackaged chopped type)

 - 1 tablespoon butter (softened)